-Let them know you care about them.
-That you have not forgotten them and that you are concerned about their results, even after the coaching process.
+Let the business owner know you care about them.
+That you have not forgotten them and that you are concerned about their results, even after the coaching process towards business growth.
 That way, you stay on top of mind.

 Moreover, they already know you, and former clients know precisely how you can help them.
 So you will soon be one step ahead.
 Take advantage of that.